 WEEK 46: Explore free resources at your local library.
 In addition to books, you can often check out music, movies, audiobooks, and more.

-WEEK 47: Sign-up to for TONS of birthday freebies!
+WEEK 47: Sign up for TONS of birthday freebies!

 WEEK 48: Read a book about personal finance.